lakshmikant4u/lakshmikant4u/README.md

-- 👋 Hi, I’m @lakshmikant4u
+- 👋 Hi, I’m LAKSHMIKANT DESHPANDE
-- 👀 I’m interested in ...
+- 👀 I’m interested in Architecting, Coding, Mentoring, Learning New Technologies...!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Go ..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anyone who is interested to mentor people on diff tech stack
-- 📫 How to reach me ...
+- 📫 Way to reach me https://www.linkedin.com/in/lakshmikant-deshpane/

 <!---
 lakshmikant4u/lakshmikant4u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.